bairdinspire/simple_router/README.txt

 	Edit .htaccess as necessary.

 	Create classes in the src directory and then add the routes in the route.php file.
-There are some basic classes included to as reference
+There are some basic classes included as reference

 	Enjoy!